kata-containers/www.katacontainers.io/src/pages/index.md

         best parts of Intel Clear Containers with Hyper.sh RunV and scaled to include support for major architectures including AMD64, ARM, IBM p-series and IBM z-series in addition to x86_64.
-Kata Containers also supports multiple hypervisors including QEMU, NEMU and Firecracker and integrates with the containerd project among others.
+Kata Containers also supports multiple hypervisors including QEMU, Cloud-Hypervisor and Firecracker and integrates with the containerd project among others.
     - text: >-
         The Kata Containers community is stewarded by the Open Infrastructure Foundation, which supports the development and adoption of open